stark1tty/awesome-PhD/README.md

 - [FLOWIMMERSIVE](https://a.flow.gl/): Build visually compelling, AI-enhanced data visualizations and stories.

 #### Color
-- [ADOBE COLOR](https://color.adobe.com/create/color-wheel): Adobe web app for finding complementary colours and creating color pallets.
+- [ADOBE COLOR](https://color.adobe.com/create/color-wheel): Adobe web app for finding complementary colors and creating color pallets.
+- [COBLIS](https://www.color-blindness.com/coblis-color-blindness-simulator/): Color blindness simulator.
+Upload an image and see if it is easy to read.
+- [COLOR CONVERTER](https://www.farb-tabelle.de/en/rgb2hex.htm?q=gray20): If you need to find out the code for a certain color, check this handy converter.
+- [COLOR PICKER](https://imagecolorpicker.com/): Upload an image and pick the hex code of any color in the image.
+- [COLORGORICAL](http://vrl.cs.brown.edu/color): A tool from Brown University to make a palette with n number of colors.
+- [COLORING FOR COLORBLINDESS](https://davidmathlogic.com/colorblind/#%23D81B60-%231E88E5-%23FFC107-%23004D40): This website is for people with normal or nearly normal color vision.
+The purpose of this website is to simulate for you what your chosen color palette looks like to viewers who are colorblind.
 - [COLORMAGIC](https://colormagic.app/): ColorMagic is a color palette generator with AI.
 Generate colors from keyword for image of color you enter.
-- [COLOR CONVERTER](https://www.farb-tabelle.de/en/rgb2hex.htm?q=gray20): If you need to find out the code for a certain color, check this handy converter.
-- [COLOR PICKER](https://imagecolorpicker.com/): Upload an image and pick the hex code of any color in the image.
+- [COLOUR ME BETTER](https://www.nature.com/articles/d41586-021-02696-z): A Nature article emphasing the importance of considering colorblindess when making figures.
 - [DELIGHT](https://www.fabiocrameri.ch/delight/): Advanced colour image inversion.
 - [PARAMETRIC COLOUR MIXER](https://colormixer.web.app/): A simple web app for creating colour pallets.
 - [SCIENTIFIC COLOR MAPS](https://www.fabiocrameri.ch/colourmaps/): Suite of scientific, colour-vision deficiency friendly and perceptually-uniform colour maps that include all readers and significantly reduce visual errors.